seiscomp-macOS/seiscomp/README.md

 Tested on Mac INTEL and Mac Silicon with:
 - macOS Ventura 13.x
 - macOS Sonoma 14.x and
-- macOS Sequoia 15.7.x

-Note: macOS Sequoia 15.6 and later is recommended since it comes with clang v17.
+- macOS Sequoia 15.7.x (recommended since it comes with updated clang v17)

 - Install Xcode Development Tools